 I graduated from the University of Leeds with a First Class Honours degree in History in 2014 and with a Distinction in MA Modern History in 2015.
-I worked in Leeds for a year before moving to Valladolid, Spain for a few months to teach English.
-I returned to Leeds in October 2017 to begin my PhD.
-While at Leeds, I developed an interest in modern Spanish history, especially the impact of Spain's civil war on British politics and society.
+I returned to the university in October 2017 to begin my PhD.
+During my time as an undergraduate and postgraduate student here, I developed an interest in modern Spanish history, especially the impact of Spain's civil war on British politics and society.
 My undergraduate dissertation focused on British diplomatic responses to violence in the civil war and my MA dissertation explored Anglo-Spanish relations in the immediate aftermath of the civil war and early Second World War.

 - 20th century Spain